Discover Backcountry: Avalanche Safety Basics

 Ask local professionals (piste patrol, guides and instructors).
 Even off-piste and avalanche experts do this.
 You should do it every time you go out.
 You might learn something that saves your life.

 Start out on low angle slopes and look for clues.
 Listen for settling and whoomphing (that’s a sound the snow makes when it settles).
-If you hear it, this is a very clear message that the snow is unstable (don’t worry if you’ve never felt or heard it… when it happens you’ll know).
+If you hear it, this is very clear message that the snow is unstable (don’t worry if you’ve never felt or heart it… when it happens you’ll know).
 Recent avalanche activity is a great clue.
 If lots of slopes that face one direction have recent slab avalanches on them, you can expect slopes with similar aspect and similar altitude to be unstable.
 If there is not a lot of recent avalanche activity around and you do not see or hear any other clues of instability and you have understood the bulletins, you can think about exploring steeper and more varied terrain.

 2. HOW YOU GO UP OR DOWN

 Once you have decided where to go, your conduct on the slope will determine your safety.
 If you follow the rules and keep thinking, you have a much lower risk of triggering an avalanche.
 If you do not, you could turn a slope that professionals would regard as offering a safe passage into a very unsafe place to be.

 Terrain traps may exist below you.
 Remember this is where you could end up if something is let loose above you.
 Will it take you into a hole, a ravine or a lake?
 Will it take you over a cliff?
 Terrain traps are anything below you that could make the consequences of being swept away even worse.
 Terrain traps can transform a small avalanche into a fatal one.
 This is the most important and clear accident prevention point along with the 30° rule.